Entropy675/Entropy675/README.md

 <p align="center">
     I am a passionate & nerdy software developer, hacker, and computer science student.
 I love learning new technologies and building cool stuff.
 I also like to look at weird, esoteric code, figuring out all its secrets...
 <br>
+    I’m currently learning Svelte & SvelteKit and am planning on using it for my website (coming soon), and I am looking to colaborate on any project that could use my skills!
 <br>
 <div align="center">